rchidana/K8s-SetUp/README.md

 Install Kubeadmin with specific K8s version or by default, it will install the latest version Let us install K8s V1.18
 $sudo apt install kubeadm=1.18.0-00 kubelet=1.18.0-00 kubectl=1.18.0-00 -y
+In case you do not want unwanted updates happening
+$sudo apt-mark hold docker kubelet kubeadm kubectl

 ```